lgatto/TeachingMaterial/README.md

 BIOSTAT 578A: Bioinformatics for Big Omics Data
 ===============================================

 **Important Note:** I am in the process of modifying the content of this repository in preparation for Winter 2015.
-Stay tuned.
+Stay tuned (I have now updated the first few lectures).
 If you want to be informed of all changes, please create a github account and watch the repository.
 Please also make sure you look at the "Getting Started" section below, as I expect you to do some things before the course actually starts.
 Please also login to `myuw` and look for other information on `canvas`.

 **Instructor:** Raphael Gottardo, PhD, Fred Hutchinson Cancer Research Center